 int MyFunc(int func(int)); // valid

-Combining these two features will lead to cases like:
+Put these two features together, and you get cases like:

 int MyFunc(foo (bar));

-Does this argument have the name bar and a type foo, or is it an anonymous pointer to a function that takes in bar and returns foo?
+Does this mean an argument named bar of type foo?
+Or an anonymous pointer to a function that takes bar and returns foo?
 It depends on whether bar is a type or not.

 4. The cast operator is ambiguous

-We’ve been discussing declarations for a while now, so let’s move on to expressions.
-The cast syntax in C is just a pair of prefix parentheses, and we all know how “unambiguous” parentheses in C are.
+We’ve been stuck on declarations for a while, so let’s switch over to expressions.
+In C, a cast is just a pair of prefix parentheses, and we all know how “unambiguous” parentheses in C are.

 (foo)(bar); // Is this a cast or a function call?

-(foo)*bar; // Is this a cast of a dereferenced pointer or a simple multiplication?
+(foo)*bar; // Is this a cast of a dereferenced pointer, or just multiplication?

 foo (*(bar)(baz))[3]; // I'll leave it to the reader as an exercise